 The Current agreed scope is an LMS that covers students' accessibility to content and their user experience, covers teachers' needs for easy-to-modify and manage live courses, and lastly covers the administration's needs for an easy-to-use interface to pull relevant data and analyze it.

-All other subjects that don’t directly fall under those 3 categories are outside the scope of starting the project, for example, customized learning paths for each student, AI assistance, and video conferencing.
+All other subjects that do not directly fall under those 3 categories are outside the scope of starting the project, for example, customized learning paths for each student, AI assistance, and video conferencing.

 Some limitations of this project are its system requirements as LMSs need optimized services to allow thousands of students to connect at the same time, thus some hardware limitations may be specified depending on the chosen architecture.

 1.5 Project Initial Timeline and Workload

+Missing

 1.6 Project Methodology